 Inputs and outputs levels and additional delays can be manually and individually adjusted.
 Solo and Mute functions are found in the Outputs but also Inputs pages because the result can be different if the Remapping is activated (in that case one input signal can feed several loudspeakers).
 Another typical use is to set +10dB to the input for LFE channel.

-These settings are to be saved with a preset in the Setup/Presets page.
+Т hese sett ings are to b e saved with a pre set ir n the Setup/ Presets s page.